visrealm/pico9918/README.md

 ## Videos

-Initial "raw" videos recorded in the moments following the first boot on my TI-99/4A
+Initial "raw" videos recorded in the moments following the first boot on my TI-99/4A.

+These videos are showing the v0.2 hardware with an external Pi Pico providing the required GROMCLK signal to the TI-99.
+This signal has been added to v0.3.
+I'm still waiting on v0.3 boards to arrive.

 ### It freaking works!
 [![PICO9918 Prototype - It freaking works](https://img.visualrealmsoftware.com/youtube/thumb/Ri09dCjWxGE)](https://youtu.be/Ri09dCjWxGE)